-Bedding material shall be placed and compacted so that the depths and types of bedding material are as shown on the standard drawings in this document and the top of the compacted bedding material is at the correct level for pipe laying in order to achieve the levels shown on the Engineering Plans.
+Bedding material shall be placed and compacted so that the depths and types of bedding material are as shown on the standard drawings in this document and the top of the compacted bedding material

-The pipe bedding must be placed on stabilised ground in accordance with AS3725 'Loads on Buried Concrete Pipes'.
+The pipe bedding must be placed on stabilised ground in accordance with AS/NZS 3725.
 Where the trench is excavated in waterlogged or unstable ground, the pipe bedding shall be made up of a layer of 40 mm to 20 mm aggregate wrapped in geotextile and laid to a depth of 300 mm below the pipe to produce a stable layer and shall extend the full width of the trench.
 Where in the opinion of the Principal Certifying Authority the crushed rock would not form a suitable foundation for the pipe, a concrete cradle (Type A bedding), may be used instead.